axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ###### About title metadata in quickstarts

-* When the guide helps someone get started with a new tool, preface the title with "Quickstart".
+* When the guide helps someone get started with a new tool, preface the title with "Quickstart."
 For example, "Quickstart for Sky Mavis Account."
 * For other use cases, follow the title guidelines for procedures and omit the word "Quickstart."

 ###### About the "Overview" section in quickstarts